 Amazon Web Services

-Mirroring, backups, and data replication are also required in order to ensure that incase of server outages, the website remains unaffected.
+Mirroring, backups, and data replication are also required in order to ensure that in case of server outages, the website remains unaffected.
 Infrastructure planning that is advanced is also imperative due to implementing them on lead times.
-If anticipating an increase of traffic in a month, then you ought to be prepared before hand in setting up supplemental bandwidth and hardware.
-Furthermore, addition of new servers serves as a step change in expenses and plenty of times there’s a lot of unused computing power and space.
+If anticipating an increase of traffic in a month, then you ought to be prepared beforehand in setting up supplemental bandwidth and hardware.
+Furthermore, the addition of new servers serves as a step-change in expenses and plenty of times there’s a lot of unused computing power and space.
 This method of running operations is inefficient.
-For startup, monitoring and planning infrastructure in recent times is cumbersome.
+For a startup, monitoring and planning infrastructure in recent times is cumbersome.
 Another disadvantage is that it reduces precious energy which might have been better utilized in managing the growing business.

-The reason why Amazon Web Services is most preferred by companies that are just starting up, is because, it has the potential as an infrastructure solution that can scale and grow seamlessly with its objectives and needs.
+The reason why Amazon Web Services is most preferred by companies that are just starting up is because it has the potential as an infrastructure solution that can scale and grow seamlessly with its objectives and needs.
 It also suits perfectly any spurts that are seasonal.
-Not only is it reliable and cost-effective, it grows when needed.
+Not only is it reliable and cost-effective, but it also grows when needed.